johnkirtley/gatsby-starter-netlify-husky/src/pages/blog/2023-01-05-top-10-grooming-tips-for-siberian-huskies.md

 ---
 templateKey: blog-post
-title: Top 10 Grooming Tips for Siberian Huskies
+title: Top 10 Grooming Tips (and some grooming tools) for Siberian Huskies
 date: 2023-01-04T23:51:44.699Z
 description: "Siberian Huskies are beautiful and intelligent dogs that are known for their thick, fluffy coats.
 Grooming a husky can be a bit of a challenge